HassounLab/JESTR1/README.md

 - inchi_to_id_dict_wneg.pkl - dictionary containing both positive and negative (random) spectra id for each test molecule InchiKey

 For the NPLIB1 dataset, some files are very large to be checked in.
 These are available on zenodo and the instructions for download are in the corresponding data/NPLIB1/*.txt files
+The MassSpecGym dataset can be downloaded from the HuggingFace repository [MassSpecGym](https://huggingface.co/datasets/roman-bushuiev/MassSpecGym).
 ## **Configuration file**

 This file is called params.yaml.
 The parameters set in this file are: